Estadio La Cartuja

 What will the redevelopment of Estadio La Cartuja bring?

-However, the venue will still not have a permanent host, although due to the redevelopment of their own facilities, both Betis (2025–2027) and Sevilla FC (2026–2028) plan to play at La Cartuja on a temporary basis in the near future and the plans for the stadium also serve these clubs.
+The facility will still not have a permanent host, however, due to the redevelopment of their own facilities, both Betis (2025–2027) and Sevilla FC (2026–2028) plan to temporarily play at the La Cartuja, and the changes also take into account their needs.

 Advertisement